ember-learn/ember-blog/source/2021-10-23-the-ember-times-issue-166.md

   <p><strong>Submit your own</strong> short and sweet <strong>question</strong> under <a href="https://bit.ly/ask-ember-core" target="rq">bit.ly/ask-ember-core</a>.
 And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞</p>

-  <p>Want to write for the Ember Times?
-Have a suggestion for next week's issue?
-Join us at <a href="https://discordapp.com/channels/480462759797063690/485450546887786506">#support-ember-times</a> on the <a href="https://discordapp.com/invite/zT3asNS">Ember Community Discord</a> or ping us <a href="https://twitter.com/embertimes">@embertimes</a> on Twitter.</p>
+  <p>P.S.
+Did we miss your past Readers' Question?
+We've added a new optional field to include your contact info, in case we need some clarification to answer your question in an upcoming issue.
+Please chat with us at <a href="https://discordapp.com/channels/480462759797063690/485450546887786506">#support-ember-times</a> on the <a href="https://discordapp.com/invite/zT3asNS">Ember Community Discord</a> or ping us <a href="https://twitter.com/embertimes">@embertimes</a> on Twitter.
+As always, join us on Discord if you want want to write for the Ember Times or have a suggestion for next week's issue!</p>

   <p>Keep on top of what's been going on in Emberland this week by subscribing to our <a href="https://the-emberjs-times.ongoodbits.com/">e-mail newsletter</a>!
 You can also find our posts on the <a href="https://emberjs.com/blog/tags/newsletter.html">Ember blog</a>.</p>
 </div>